ssenmosip/mosip-temp-documentation/FRS-Common-Services.md

 ## 4. Notification
 ### 4.1 OTP Notification Services
-OTP Notification Service is a combined service, which receives a request to generate an OTP and responds directly to the User using SMS or Email Notification.
+1. OTP Notification Services is a combined service, which receives a request to generate an OTP and responds directly to the User using SMS or Email Notification.

-The service receives a request to generate and send OTP with Notification Type (SMS and/or Email), Template (SMS and/or Email) and Mobile Number (SMS and/or Email).
-It then calls OTP Generator Service to generate an OTP against a Key (Mobile Number or Email).
-Its calls the Template Merger Service to merge OTP with the Template (SMS and/or Email).
-It will then call SMS and/or Email Notification Service to send the notification as per the template.
-The choice of sending SMS and/or Email will depend on the Notification Type Flag received in Input.
+1. The service receives a request to generate and send OTP with Notification Type (SMS and/or Email), Template (SMS and/or Email) and Mobile Number (SMS and/or Email).
+1. It then calls OTP Generator Service to generate an OTP against a Key (Mobile Number or Email).
+1. Its calls the Template Merger Service to merge OTP with the Template (SMS and/or Email).
+1. It calls SMS and/or Email Notification Service to send the notification as per the template.
+1. The choice of sending SMS and/or Email depends on the Notification Type Flag received in Input.

 ### 4.2 Email Notification
 This service triggers an Email Notification upon receiving a request to trigger notification with Recipient Email-ID, CC Recipients Email-IDs, Subject, Email Content, and Attachment as input parameter.
 The restriction on Attachment and its size is configurable.
 The Third-Party Email Vendor is configurable and any country specific vendor can be used.